The DaviS Centre

 We're acutely aware of Tasmania's literacy challenges, with the state currently facing the lowest rates in Australia.
 Our multifaceted, approach aims to address this issue directly, offering innovative ways to boost reading engagement and literacy skills throughout our educational community.
 By interweaving these library-led initiatives, we're creating an environment that kindles a love for reading and writing, supporting improved literacy outcomes for Tasmanian students.

-Staying abreast of rapid changes in technological tools to enhance learning and teaching is a key focus area at the Davis Centre.
-Over the last year, our focus on AI in Education has continued to grow and evolve.
+Staying abreast of rapid changes in digital technology to enhance learning and teaching is a key focus area at the Davis Centre.
+As digital tools continue to evolve, our work has expanded to support staff and students in developing essential skills for navigating this landscape safely and effectively.

 Davis Centre Research branch news